maexle74/node-rfxcom/README.md

 * Lighting5
 * Lighting6

-Each prototype has a constructor, most of which must be called with the required subtype as a second parameter.
+Each prototype has a constructor, each of which must be called with the required subtype as a second parameter.
 The subtypes are exported from `index.js` and can be accessed as shown in the examples below.
 Each prototype has functions to send the appropriate commands.
 File `DeviceCommands.md` contains a quick reference to all these transmitter prototype objects.